-The following spotlights some of the projects that we are working on.
+The following provides an outdated summary of some of the projects that we have worked on.

 We are developing a neural sequence-to-sequence model that enables robots to follow natural language route instructions in a priori unknown environments.
 Our alignment-based encoder-decoder model with long short-term memory recurrent neural networks (LSTM-RNN) translates natural language instructions to action sequences based upon a world state representation.
 We introduce a multi-level aligner that empowers our model to focus on sentence "regions" salient to the current world state by using multiple abstractions of the input sentence.
 In contrast to existing methods, our model uses no specialized linguistic resources (e.g., parsers) or task-specific annotations (e.g., seed lexicons).
 This enables our model to generalize without sacrificing performance.

 We are interested endowing autonomous agents with the ability to extract salient information from large knowledge bases and to then share this information with people using natural language.
-For example, a robotic weather forecaster needs to reduce an extensive collection of meteorological data to pertinent records (bottom-right) and then synthesize a forecast (top-right).
+For example, an agent tasked with providing a weather forecast needs to reduce an extensive collection of meteorological data to pertinent records (bottom-right) and then synthesize a forecast (top-right).
 We are developing an end-to-end, domain-independent neural encoder-aligner-decoder model for this so-called selective generation problem, i.e., the joint task of content selection and surface realization.
 Our model first encodes the full set of over-determined database event records via a memory-based recurrent neural network (LSTM), then utilizes a novel coarse-to-fine (hierarchical), multi-input aligner to identify the small subset of salient records to talk about, and finally employs a decoder to generate free-form descriptions of the aligned, selected records.

 Navigational Instruction Generation as Inverse Reinforcement Learning with Neural Machine Translation, In Proceedings of the ACM/IEEE International Conference on Human-Robot Interaction (HRI), 2017. .